mikeal/ZDAG/SPEC.md

 These table rules will become variables in application specific compression algorithms.

-You can effectively program a for compression using nothing but the IPLD_DATA_MODEL and you don't need a new format or new compression scheme in the code, you just fit the data to match the deterministic compression rules.
+You can effectively program for compression using nothing but the IPLD_DATA_MODEL and you don't need a new format or new compression scheme in the codec/format, you just fit the data to match the deterministic compression rules.

 For instance: